EvaJobst/EvaJobst.github.io/_pages/organization.md

 - Daniella: [\[ODS\]](../../assets/TimeTables/TimeTable_Daniella.ods)

 ### Accomplishments

+[11/12/2019] - The article about Gelautz was finished on time and showed to the other team, however Margrit Gelautz wanted to meet us after the lecture on 11.12.2019.
+She explained us that she don`t want the article to be published.
+We asked for her reason, but she just told us that she wants to postponed  the publishing till summer semester.
+Told us that she is impressed, however she asked her wish to be respected.

 [09/12/2019] - Publishing article on Hilda Tellioğlu.
 Got marked as "Wikifizieren" (missing some quality requirements) just 6 minutes later 🥳

 [06/12/2019] - The draft document on Hilda Tellioğlu is now finished and ready to be reviewed by our Gelautz-Team.
 It's current state can be seen here: [\[PDF\]](../../assets/Drafts/Hilda Tellioglu/Merged - Draft - Tellioglu.pdf) [\[ODT\]](../../assets/Drafts/Hilda Tellioglu/Merged - Draft - Tellioglu.odt)

+[05/12/2019] English version on the document about Geraldine Fitzpartick was finished.

 [04/12/2019] - We contacted Professor Margit Pohl informing her about our ambitions to create a Wikipedia article about her.
 We asked if there were any more information about her online.
 She happily provided various web-links to useful source material and stated how thrilled she was about our project.